 Sunrise on Haleakala – a 10,000 ft Volcano

 Watching a Sunrise up here is often billed as a magical once-in-a-lifetime experience that will change you as a person or something like that.
 We think that is stretching it a bit, but there is no doubting the beauty of seeing the Day Break perched high upon a Volcano.
 Despite having seen it a few times we still can’t visit Maui without making the trip up.
 Especially as we are probably awake anyway.

-With the alarms set for 2:30 I lay awake waiting for it to go off.
-We Quickly loaded in piles of camera equipment and WARM clothes and headed out into the quiet of the night.
-As we approached Lahaina about 8 miles into the trip we realised I had left the paperwork needed to enter the park before sunrise!
+With the alarm set for 2:30, I lay awake waiting for it to go off.
+We quickly loaded in piles of camera equipment and WARM clothes and headed out into the quiet of the night.
+As we approached Lahaina about 8 miles into the trip we realized I had left the paperwork needed to enter the park before sunrise!

 Due to the early hour and quiet roads, we made great progress and before long we were heading up the 37, the long road that leads to the summit.
 The road is narrow and steep in places and a lot of people are quite intimidated by it there is no overtaking and progress can be quite slow if you are stuck behind someone who isn’t confident.
 Being from the UK this sort of road is no issue at all to us and can make pretty good progress on our own.
 It can get a little frustrating when you are held up by a very slow driver, but this time most people obeyed the signs instructing you to pull over for quicker vehicles.